I don’t know why I do this to myself. Six years since…six years. And every October I still come back.

 That’s the rest of the dream, just me staring at the source of the dripping, staring and not believing it’s all that’s left of her.

-When the alarm goes off that morning, the music is clear and static-free.
+When the alarm goes off that morning, the music is clear.
 I don’t open my eyes; I’m too afraid the dream’s leaked into reality, and I’ll see something crushed and bleeding.
 Instead I keep my eyes shut and let the music draw me into wakefulness.

 The tune is unfamiliar, although I think I recognize the singer’s voice.
 It’s a woman, but no name comes to mind.